IDMNYU/DM1123-A-VFS-FA18-SEEGERS/Projects/Show and Tells.md

 - Decide whether or not you want to mirror your screen for your presentation or not (if you're using presentation tools)
   - Get familiar with your display preferences
   - If you have sound during your presentation, set your external sound preferences in system preferences to **Crestron**

-Brands:
-- Apple
-- Google
-- IBM
+**Partners and Brands**
-- Pepsi
+- Melissa & Joann - Pepsi
-- Firefox
-- MTV
-- Lego
+- Kathy & Fiorabella - Google
+- Junjie & Joel - Apple
-- Microsoft
+- Linda & Jessica - Microsoft
-- AT&T
+- Max Kho & Felicity - Lego
-- Ford
+- Max Knott & Alex - Ford
+- Morgan & Tracy - IBM
+- Jason & Shahriar - AT&T
+- Vivian & Phoebe - MTV